-- Invigilators are not required - Centres are not required to display the JCQ 'no mobile phone' poster or JCQ 'warning to candidates' - Candidates do not need to be directly supervised at all times - The use of resources, including the internet, is not tightly prescribed, but teachers will always check the subject-specific requirements issued by the awarding body - Teachers will ensure that: - There is sufficient supervision of every candidate to enable work to be authenticated - The work that an individual candidate submits for assessment is his/her own - Work may be completed outside of the Centre without direct supervision provided that the Centre is confident that the work produced is the candidate's own - Where candidates work in groups, the teacher will keep a record of each candidate's contribution
+Invigilators are not required.

+Centres are not required to display the JCQ 'no mobile phone' poster or JCQ 'warning to candidates'.

+Candidates do not need to be directly supervised at all times.

+The use of resources, including the internet, is not tightly prescribed, but teachers will always check the subject-specific requirements issued by the awarding body.

+Teachers will ensure that:

+- there is sufficient supervision of every candidate to enable work to be authenticated: - the work that an individual candidate submits for assessment is their own.

+Work may be completed outside of the Centre without direct supervision provided that the Centre is confident that the work produced is the candidate's own

+Where candidates work in groups, the teacher will keep a record of each candidate's contribution.

-- The teacher will also: - o Ensure that candidates understand the need to reference work - o Give guidance on how to do this, and - o Ensure that candidates are aware that they must not plagiarise other material
+The teacher will also:

+- ensure that candidates understand the need to reference work - give guidance on how to do this, and - ensure that candidates are aware that they must not plagiarise other material.
-Advice and feedback

-- Teachers will not provide model answers or writing frames specific to the task (such as outlines, paragraph headings or section headings) - Unless specifically prohibited by the awarding body's specification, teachers may: - Review candidates' work and provide oral and written advice at a general level - Having provided advice at a general level, allow candidates to revise and redraft work - Any assistance that goes beyond general advice will be recorded and either taken into account when marking the work or submitted to the external examiner - When marking work, teachers will use annotations to explain how marks were applied in the context of the additional assistance given - Teachers will not provisionally assess work and then allow candidates to revise it - Explicitly prohibited assistance will not be given - Failure to follow this procedure constitutes malpractice
+Advice, feedback and task marking

+Teachers will not provide model answers or writing frames specific to the task (such as outlines, paragraph headings or section headings).

+Unless specifically prohibited by the awarding body's specification, teachers may:

+- review candidates' work and provide oral and written advice at a general level; - having provided advice at a general level, allow candidates to revise and redraft work.

+Any assistance that goes beyond general advice will be recorded and either taken into account when marking the work or submitted to the external examiner.

+When marking work, teachers will use annotations to explain how marks were applied in the context of the additional assistance given.

+Teachers will not provisionally assess work and then allow candidates to revise it.

+Explicitly prohibited assistance will not be given.

+Failure to follow this procedure constitutes malpractice.